 All submissions must be your original work and should not be under consideration at any other publication.
 If you collaborate with others on the piece, they must also give permission to submit the work.

-If you are using someone else’s words or ideas in your manuscript, you need to clearly cite that reference both in the text and in a references section.
-If you are discussing material with a long history, please refer back to the original sources when possible.
-All references should be in APA format (for a guide on APA format, you can visit here).
+If you are using someone else’s words or ideas in your manuscript, you need to clearly cite that reference both in the text and in a references section (Chicago Style).
+AODA editors are happy to help you with this if you are unsure how to do so.

 Use of Language